edgefarm/edgefarm/docs/bestpractices/secret-handling/README.md

 of the systems need a key to the secrets (as in other solutions such as [SOPS](https://github.com/mozilla/sops)).
-Only the cluster owns the key and converts the sealed-secret back into a kubernetes secret, usable by your applications and processing pipelines.
+Only the cluster owns the key and converts the sealed-secret back into a Kubernetes secret, usable by your applications and processing pipelines.

 That is why sealed-secrets is installed by default with EdgeFarm.

-In the following steps, a "Sealed Secret" is created from a kubernetes Secret.
+In the following steps, a "Sealed Secret" is created from a Kubernetes Secret.
 This sealed secret contains only encrypted information and can be checked in without any problems.
 Only the sealed-secret operator installed in EdgeFarm has the necessary key to convert the sealed secret back into a Kubernetes secret.
-The actual kubernetes secret is not published anywhere.
+The actual Kubernetes secret is not published anywhere.

 It is important to understand that data encrypted using sealed-secrets can